International law and the Arab–Israeli conflict: Treaties and resolutions

 After World War II, the British government decided to abandon its mandate in Palestine.
 A United Nations Commission (UNSCOP) was assigned to recommend a solution to the conflict to the General Assembly.
 The recommendation was a partition plan that would result in an Arab and a Jewish state in the remaining mandate, and Jerusalem under UN rule, was approved by the General Assembly.

-However, the resolution served partially as a basis for the Declaration of the Establishment of the State of Israel to take effect when Great Britain's mandate expired.
+However, the resolution served partially as a basis for the Israeli Declaration of Independence to take effect when Great Britain's mandate expired.
 Many states granted the State of Israel either de facto or de jure recognition.
 Israel was accepted as a sovereign member state in the United Nations and has diplomatic relations with many, but not all, sovereign states.

 The legal consequence of subsequent events

 Several events have affected the legal issues related to the conflict: